borenstein-lab/MetaLAFFA/README.md

     2. Configure the pipeline to skip aggregating orthologs to higher-level functional descriptions by commenting out lines 48-50 in `pipeline_steps.txt`.
 Do this by adding a `#` at the beginning of each line.

-##### Configuring metaLAFFA to submit jobs to a cluster
+##### Configuring MetaLAFFA to submit jobs to a cluster

-Though metaLAFFA can be run locally, running metaLAFFA on a cluster will allow you to best utilize its ability to parallelize the annotation of many metagenomic shotgun sequencing samples.
-If you plan to run metaLAFFA locally, you can skip the following section on configuring metaLAFFA to run on a cluster.
+Though MetaLAFFA can be run locally, running MetaLAFFA on a cluster will allow you to best utilize its ability to parallelize the annotation of many metagenomic shotgun sequencing samples.
+If you plan to run MetaLAFFA locally, you can skip the following section on configuring MetaLAFFA to run on a cluster.
 However, you should make sure to modify `config/steps/map_reads_to_genes.py`, changing the number of cores defined in `cluster_params` to be the number of cores you want a single DIAMOND alignment process to use.

-By default, metaLAFFA is able to interface with Sun Grid Engine (SGE) and HTCondor clusters.
+By default, MetaLAFFA is able to interface with Sun Grid Engine (SGE) and HTCondor clusters.
 This is achieved via the use of Python job submission wrapper scripts, included in the `src/` directory (`src/sge_submission_wrapper.py` and `src/condor_submission_wrapper.py` respectively).
 If your cluster uses a different cluster management system, then you will need to create your own job submission wrapper by following these steps:

 1. Copy the appropriate example job submission wrapper script to serve as a template for your new wrapper.